 CALL US ON

 My own passion for the almanack probably began during a very boring school trip to our local library in 1980.
 I stumbled across a book in the reference section entitled “Wisden Cricketers Almanack 1979.”
 What struck me at first was the colour and the fact it was next to another book about a fiftieth of its size called “Recent Everton Successes.”
-At the time my passion was for football and my devotion was to the red team on Merseyside.
+At the time my passion was for football and my devotion was and still is, to the red team on Merseyside.

 PS…I am still a fervent Liverpool Fan and I apologise to any Evertonians who may now decide to go elsewhere to buy their Wisdens!

 PPS…In July 2018 after suffering with Alzheimers for almost a decade, my mum passed away.
 The more I talk to people and the more I find out about an illness that deprives the sufferer of their dignity, their memories and their ‘self’ the more I wanted to do something to help.
 Alzheimers is devastating to those who are closest and to those who care.
 So, the Alzheimer’s Society is the charity that Wisdenworld will donate to.
 I ask absolutely nothing of my customers.
 If I run a sale or a promotion then a percentage will also be given to the Society – so both my customers and a worthy cause benefit.
 Again, please let me stress, I am not nor will I ask, my customers, to contribute.
 We all have our ways of contributing and life is hard enough without another request, irrespective of its merits, and I do not wish to infringe on anyones choices.